2 to 2.5 years part-time

 For more information on the application process and closing dates, see the How to apply webpage.
 If you're still having problems, please contact us for assistance.

-If your circumstances change, you can exit the Masters with a Graduate Certificate of Professional Practice (Digital Learning) and graduate on successful completion of the requirements for that course.
+If your circumstances change, you can exit the Masters with a Graduate Certificate of Digital Learning Leadership and graduate on successful completion of the requirements for that course.